 Dental Implants have none of the negatives associated with bridgework or conventional dentures.
 Dental implant(s) can fully restore the biting and chewing force as natural teeth.

-Once an implant has been placed in the jaw, the bone around the implant needs to heal for six weeks to six month.
-After this period of healing, a support post called a healing abutment will be placed on the implant, and finally a new crown can be placed on the abutment.
+Once an implant has been placed in the jaw, the bone around the implant needs to heal for six weeks to six months.
+After this period of healing, a support post called a healing abutment will be placed on the implant, and finally, a new crown can be placed on the abutment.

 Based on individual circumstances, a tooth could be placed on an implant the same day the implant is placed.
 Dental implants look and feel so natural, you may forget you ever lost a tooth.